 Antibiotics have risks.

-Side effects from antibiotics are a common reason that children go to the emergency room.
-The drugs can cause diarrhea or vomiting, and about 5 in 100 children have allergies to them.
+Antibiotics can cause side effects, like diarrhea or vomiting, and about 1 to 5 out of every 100 children have an allergy to an antibiotic.
 Some of these allergic reactions can be serious and life threatening.

-Overusing antibiotics also encourages stronger bacteria to grow.
-The stronger bacteria do not respond to antibiotics.
-This means that the next time your child needs antibiotics for a bacterial infection, they will not work as well.
-This is sometimes called “antibiotic resistance.”
-The stronger bacteria can spread from your child to other family members and schoolmates, causing infections that are more difficult to cure and more costly to treat.
+Overusing antibiotics to treat infections when they are not needed also encourages more resistant bacteria to grow.
+The resistant bacteria do not respond to antibiotics.
+This is sometimes called antibiotic resistance.
+The resistant bacteria can spread from your child to other family members and friends, causing infections that are more difficult to cure and more expensive to treat.

 Antibiotics are a waste of money if used incorrectly.